-Under the Environmental Planning and Assessment Regulation 2000, a Competent Fire Safety Practitioner accredited in Fire System Design is required for the preparation of plans and specifications for installation, extension or modification of a ‘relevant fire safety system’.
+Under the Environmental Planning and Assessment Regulation 2000, an Accredited Practitioner (Fire Safety), formerly known as Competent Fire Safety Practitioner, with accreditation in Fire System Design is required for the preparation of plans and specifications for installation, extension or modification of a ‘relevant fire safety system’.

 So what exactly is a ‘relevant fire safety system’?